 Photo Composition: Where Do You Want the Viewer to Look?

-Every photograph asks your viewer a silent question: where should I look?
+Every photograph asks your viewer a silent question.

 Strong composition answers that question clearly.
 Weak composition leaves viewers wandering, confused, or worst of all, uninterested.

-Most composition advice teaches you rules to memorize.
-Rule of thirds.
-Leading lines.
-Golden ratio.
+Most composition advice teaches you rules to memorize, like the rule of thirds, leading lines, and the golden ratio.
 You learn the vocabulary, apply it mechanically, and wonder why your photos still feel flat.

 Composition is a decision-making process.
 Every choice you make, from where you stand to what you include to what you leave out, either clarifies your answer or muddies it.